vizabi/core/docs/data loading.md

 ```

 ## Actions
+This is a variation on how the [mobx docs recommend handling async data](https://mobx.js.org/actions.html#asynchronous-actions).

 A promise property on the model holds the current promise.
 An action runs the async request and assigns its promise to the property (req 2).
 This action needs to be called "manually" after every state change that could trigger a new async request. `mobx.onBecomeObserved` makes sure it's also called when `state` starts being observed (req 1.1 & 1.2).

 Calling the async request action inside any state-setting action ensures the request is done before any other reactions are triggered (req 4).
 And since it's explicitly called at the end of state-setting, it won't trigger by accident during the action (req 3).